Psychotherapy has traditionally been focused on healing people and bringing them up to their usual level of functioning.

 WBT ultimately aims at achieving a state of euthymia, a concept proposed by Marie Jahoda in the 1950s as a key criterion of optimal psychological functioning (Jahoda, 1958).
 Euthymia can be defined as the combination of flexibility, consistency, and resilience (Fava, 2016; Fava & Guidi, 2020).

 This concept entails the ability to effectively adjust and balance the different dimensions of psychological wellbeing to the fluctuating demands of each individual and their context (Fava, 2016).

-Traditionally, wellbeing has been conceptualized as either hedonic (i.e., increasing pleasure and avoiding pain) or eudaimonic (i.e., finding meaning and personal growth).
+Traditionally, wellbeing has been conceptualized as either hedonic or eudaimonic, where hedonic is about increasing pleasure and avoiding pain, and eudaimonic is about finding meaning and personal growth.
 Fava and Guidi (2020) argue that in a clinical setting, these two standpoints are intertwined and that eudaimonia tends to disregard the balance between positive and negative emotions in psychological disorders.